-OVERLANDING, WHAT IS IT?
+WHAT IS OVERLANDING?

 One of the fastest growing trends over the last several years has been the Overlanding craze.
-The offroad community has always been segregated by brand loyalty, and region.
-You have the Jeep crowd, who doesn’t hang out with the Toyota owners, who shake their heads at the full size truck owners, who think Jeeps are impractical, and silly.
+The off-road community has always been segregated by brand loyalty, and region.
+You have the Jeep crowd, who doesn’t hang out with the Toyota owners, who shake their heads at the full size truck owners, who think Jeeps are impractical and silly.
 In places like Florida, which are mostly flat, and covered by swamps, tall trucks are all the rage.
 On the tight, steep trails found in the mountainous areas of the country, every inch of lift comes with a penalty due to a higher center of gravity.
-The dune enthusiasts are another subset of offroad, as are the prerunners.
+The dune enthusiasts are another subset of off-road, as are the prerunners.
 Most prerunners are 2 wheel drive, so they have to keep moving fast or risk getting stuck.
 That’s ridiculous to the Jeep crowd who love to crawl along with their multiple transfer cases because one transfer case just isn’t slow enough.

 They are all separate groups who exist in their own niche.
 Along comes overlanding which can include all those groups.
 Overlanding can be done in a camper shell, or a 300,000 dollar rolling condo with satellite, a garage, and a marble backsplash in the kitchen.
 Overlanding is not camping in campgrounds; it’s boondocking, but with the emphasis on traveling.
 The one thing that all overlanders share is the ability to travel off the beaten path while being self-sustained.
 The only difference is how comfortable you want to be.